6 Conflict Resolution Strategies For Couples Fighting Like Cats And Dogs

 1. Find a competent marital therapist or coach.

-Contact a therapist or coach immediately to address and discuss your issues while in quarantine.
+Contact a therapist or coach immediately to address and discuss your issues.

 Many therapists are seeing couples via teletherapy and can make an appointment within the week.